The 2023 Flight Nurse Career Overview

 Educational requirements for flight nursing

 You must obtain an RN licensure to practice as a transport nurse.
-You can earn your RN license by graduating with an associate (ADN) or bachelor’s degree in nursing (BSN) from an accredited nursing program and passing the NCLEX-RN exam.
 Many flight nurses chose to continue their education by earning an MSN.
 This extra knowledge and training could elevate your job opportunities, earnings, and professional expertise.

 Experience required for flight nursing